Courtyard Theatre, London

 The Courtyard is a theatre housed in the former public library (originally known as the Passmore Edwards Free Library) in Pitfield Street in Hoxton, London Borough of Hackney, England.
 It is a Grade II listed building.

 The Courtyard operates both a 150-seat main house Theatre and a 216-capacity Live Music Studio.
 It is also home to the Iambic wine bar.

 The Courtyard hosted the first London Horror Festival in October/November 2011, a co-production between The Courtyard and Theatre of the Damned, the UK's first festival of horror in the performing arts.

-The Courtyard benefits from its location in Hoxton/Shoreditch, which is one of London's most exciting creative districts.
-It is consistently in demand as a venue for emerging artists to present their work.
+The Courtyard is located in Hoxton/Shoreditch, which is an area known for its creative industries.
+It is has hosted as a venue for emerging artists to exhibit their work.

 The Courtyard is home to its own theatre company known as Court Theatre Training Company, a drama school that is accredited by Bucks New Uni.